XavierElon/v4/src/content/jobs/Vision13/index.md

 ---

 - Develop deep learning applications using Pycharm and Pytorch
+- Maintain and create new data points for the application using Python
 - Maintain, test and integrate application components.
-- Write modern, maintainable,efficient code for a variety of applications
+- Compiled and Published the iPhone application for a smart crypto trader